Azirly/FB_Poster/README.md

 Current Version: 6/11/2016
 Using Facebook API:

+	Current Progress:
 		-Finish up program so that it only posts to open groups.
 		-Groups that have privacy = "closed" will not allow me to post on their groups, meaning that I have to find another way to multi-post to groups